-Trees posted with "Right-of-Way Boundary" signs shall not be cut until road subgrade construction is accepted by STATE.
+Trees posted with "Right-of-Way Boundary" signs within the timber sale area shall not be cut until road subgrade construction is accepted by STATE.
+All other trees posted with boundary signs are reserved from cutting.

 Damages

 PURCHASER shall be exclusively responsible for any damage to, or removal of, reserved timber.
 If damage to reserved timber occurs and is determined unavoidable by STATE, no charge will be made for damage.